vitobotta/hetzner-k3s/README.md

 This will take a few minutes depending on the number of masters and worker nodes.

+### disable public IPs (IPv4 or IPv6 or both) on nodes
+With `enable_public_net_ipv4: false` and `enable_public_net_ipv6: false` you can disable public interface at hetzner node creation.
+This settings are global and effects all master and worker.
+If you disable public IPs be sure that your hetzer-k3s executor has excess to the hetzner private network the nodes will be deployed in (executor is already in the privNet or has VPN excess).
+Additional setup network of the nodes via cloud init, so you have internet excess and DNS.
+If not the cluster install process will stuck after creation all nodes via hetzner cloud.

 ### Using alternative OS images